gospacedev/blenderbot/README.md

 ## Get Started

-First you will need the Python compiler installed.
+First you will need the [Python](https://www.python.org/) installed.
 Then clone this repository using this command:

 ```
 git clone https://github.com/gospacedev/blenderbot.git